opnsense/docs/source/manual/how-tos/guestnet.rst

 .. image:: images/default_login_no_authenticator.png
     :width: 100%

-Lets change this default with a new logo and a welcome message, to this:
+Let's change this default with a new logo and a welcome message, to this:

 .. image:: images/mycompany_login.png

 To do so use your favourite editor and open the **index.html** file to make the changes.

-Lets make the following changes to the template:
+Let's make the following changes to the template:

 #.
 Change the logo to **company-logo.png**
 #.
 Remove the navigation bar on the top